Purdue-CS193/homework-0-Rostrog/index.md

 ## Welcome to GitHub Pages
+#Rylan Ostrognai's First CS193 Homework

+- The Class is supposedly easy.
+- I know some people in it.

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.